You are here

 Singapore consumer confidence still in doldrums but hits 3-year high in Q3: poll

 CONSUMER confidence in Singapore rose in the third quarter to its highest level since entering pessimistic territory three years ago, according to the latest Singapore Consumer Confidence Index out on Wednesday.
 But at 98 points, up from 94 points the previous quarter, consumer confidence has yet to take a turn into optimism.
-The index for Singapore has been in pessimistic territory - and also below the global index level - since Q4 2015, when it dipped from 101 to 94 points.
+The index for Singapore has been in pessimistic territory - and also below the global index level - since Q4 2015 (see amendment note), when it dipped from 101 to 94 points.

 Based on The Conference Board Global Consumer Confidence Survey, in collaboration with Nielsen, the index is driven by three indicators: consumers’ perception of the state of their personal finances, local job prospects, and their spending intentions.
 Consumer confidence levels above and below a baseline of 100 indicate degrees of optimism and pessimism.